cmoussa1/flux-docs/flux-accounting-guide.rst

 Flux-Accounting Guide
 #####################

-*key terms: association, bank, PriorityDecayHalfLife, PriorityUsageResetPeriod*
+*key terms: association, bank, fair-share, PriorityDecayHalfLife, PriorityUsageResetPeriod*

 The *Flux Accounting Administrator's Guide* documents relevant information for the administration and management of flux-accounting components alongside a